Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 <br />

 ### Project Analysis:
-From the analysis, i made the following Key findings below:
+From the analysis, i made the below Key findings:
 - The Total Number of Shark Attack Cases is __5,956.__
 - The Total Number of Survivors are __4,341.__
 - The Total Number of Fatalities are __1,515.__